codeigniter4/CodeIgniter4/user_guide_src/source/testing/cli.rst

 MockInputOutput
 ===============

-**MockInputOutput** provides a esay way to write tests for commands that require user input, such as ``CLI::prompt()``, ``CLI::wait()``, and ``CLI::input()``.
+**MockInputOutput** provides an easy way to write tests for commands that require user input, such as ``CLI::prompt()``, ``CLI::wait()``, and ``CLI::input()``.

 You can replace the ``InputOutput`` class with ``MockInputOutput`` during test